ODI Logo ODI

 Bloody violence on the streets of Khartoum in recent days is a stark reminder of a turbulent history of conflict in Sudan, a country wracked by decades of civil war.
 Sudan’s first civil war with southern Sudan started soon after independence, in 1956.
 April 2023 marks at least 20 years of Sudan’s latest conflict, and genocide, in Darfur.
 Independence (for the South) and ill-conceived peace agreements have led to escalating violence.
 Millions of civilians have died in these conflicts, whether from direct violence, or indirectly, from deprivation and disease.
 Millions more remain displaced.

-To close the event, Waging Peace will provide a short testimonial highlighting the reality for Darfuris affected by the conflict.
+To close the event, Waging Peace provides a short testimonial highlighting the reality for Darfuris affected by the conflict.

 Speakers